thuyanduong/react-router-robot-army/README.md

 ## Submitting Your Assignment

-When you are finished, push your code up to Github, deploy your app on Heroku, and submit on Canvas.
+When you are finished, push your code up to Github and submit on Canvas.